SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-06-dems-win-repubs-insurrection.md

 Today was when the Electoral College was to have been certified in Congress, sealing the fate of the presidential election.
 It is also the day the Democrats attained a majority in the Senate.
-Alas, it is also the day Republicans endorsed insurrectionists and terrorists against the United States government.
+Alas, it is also the day Republicans incited insurrectionists and terrorists against the United States government.